Severe Thunderstorms

 are for the mid-levels or about 20,000

 feet above sea level.
-A broad high is positioned across the southern
+In this situation the monsoon ridge sets up over the southern Plains.
+This broad high is positioned across the southern

 half of the United States with easterly flow